APA's Early Career Membership Program and Free Year of Membership

 - Member discounts on purchases from APA Books

 There are also special benefits just for participants in the Early Career Membership Program:

 - Membership in chapter-level Young Planners Groups (where available)

 - Reimbursement for most of the cost of National Planning Conference registration in return for on-site assistance

 - The opportunity to present your work at the National Planning Conference

 - Leadership opportunities on APA's Student Representatives Council

 - Eligibility for scholarships, fellowships, outstanding achievement awards, and other honors

-Q. How does APA's Early Career Program benefit students and new professionals?
+How does APA's Early Career Membership Program benefit students?

 A. APA is a unique and valuable partner, and what you get out of it depends on your own needs and level of involvement.
 For example, you may use APA's publications and website to complete assignments, conduct research, and investigate career possibilities.
 You can get present your work, polish your resume, and get one-to-one career guidance from planning veterans at the National Planning Conference.
 And by meeting practicing planners at chapter and national events, you can gain insights into planning practice and start building an important network of professional relationships.